 Zarina Plunge Neck Twist Back Jumpsuit in Maroon

-…meaning you won’t be at the ceremony.
-Whether you missed out on an invite or something else got in the way, this happens sometimes - and it’s not always clear how to dress accordingly.
+Whether you missed out on a ceremony invite or something else got in the way, this happens sometimes - and it’s not always clear how to dress accordingly.

 We say stick to the dress code, but give special consideration to all the dancing, eating and general merriment you’ll be around for.
 We love a tulle dress that’s fun to twirl around in, or a sparkly metallic number to catch those disco lights.